UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 i.e. nicely indented and human readable.

-We'll try to get to all the features required to render:
+We'll try to get to all the features required to render this file:

-:download:`sample_html.html  <./sample_html.html>`
+:download:`sample_html.html  <../examples/html_render/sample_html.html>`

-Take a look at it with "view source" in your browser -- or open in a text editor -- it's also in the Examples dir.
+Take a look at it by opening it in your text editor.
+And slo in a browser to see how it's rendered.

-If you don't know html -- just look at the example and copy that....
+If you don't know html -- just look at the example and copy that.
+And you can read this: :ref:`html_primer` for enough to due this exercise.

 The exercise is broken down into a number of steps -- each requiring a few more OO concepts in Python.

 General Instructions:
 ---------------------

 For each step, add the required functionality.
-There is example code to run your code for each step in: ``Examples\session07\run_html_render.py``
+There is example code to run your code for each step in:

+.. ``Examples\session07\run_html_render.py``

+:download:`run_html_render.py  <../examples/html_render/run_html_render.py>`

 Name your file: ``html_render.py`` -- so it can be imported by ``run_html_render.py``